Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/README.md

 ### Measurements

 Measurements Zmed <sub>meter</sub> were conducted using the UT-278A clamp-on meter attached to the interconnection cable linking each rod to the horizontal electrode.
-The measurements were compared with simulated readings (Zmed_{LPM}) obtained from the proposed equivalent electrical circuit model.
+The measurements were compared with simulated readings Zmed <sub>LPM</sub> obtained from the proposed equivalent electrical circuit model.

 ### Grounding Resistance Calculation

-The grounding resistance of each rod (R_{rod}) was calculated using the Sunde formula, taking into account the apparent resistivity observed by the rod.
-The rod shunt capacitance (C_{rod}) was also calculated using the formula provided.
+The grounding resistance of each rod R<sub>rod</sub> was calculated using the Sunde formula, taking into account the apparent resistivity observed by the rod.
+The rod shunt capacitance C<sub>rod</sub> was also calculated using the formula provided.

 ### Results